zogzog/cubicweb/doc/book/en/development/devweb/form.rst

 .. autoclass:: cubicweb.web.formwidgets.AutoCompletionWidget
 .. autoclass:: cubicweb.web.formwidgets.EditableURLWidget

-..
-XXX StaticFileAutoCompletionWidget, RestrictedAutoCompletionWidget, AddComboBoxWidget, IntervalWidget, HorizontalLayoutWidget

-The following classes, which are not proper widget (they are not associated to field) but are used as form controls, may also be useful: Button, SubmitButton, ResetButton, ImgButton,
+Other classes in this module, which are not proper widget (they are not associated to field) but are used as form controls, may also be useful: Button, SubmitButton, ResetButton, ImgButton,